Matter coupling in Minimal Massive 3D Gravity and spinor-matter interactions in exterior algebra formalism: Connection-independent matter coupling in MMG

 where the Lagrangian 3-form takes the form

-Here, $ \Lambda $ is cosmological constant while $ \mu $ denotes mass parameter of TMG. $ \alpha $ and $ \sigma $ are dimensionless parameters where $ \sigma $ is a sign with $ \sigma^{2} = 1 $.
-For the case where $ \alpha = 0 $, the Lagrangian describes the action density of TMG such that for this case, auxiliary 1-form field $ \lambda_{a} $ can be identified as the Lagrange multiplier 1-form that enforces the zero-torsion constraint for TMG action. $\ast$ denotes the Hodge operator which maps a $ p$-form to $ (3-p)$-form in 3 dimensions.
+Here, $ \Lambda $ is cosmological constant while $ \mu $ denotes mass parameter of TMG. $ \alpha $ and $ \sigma $ are arbitrary dimensionless parameters that may take either sign.\footnote{Note that in \cite{bergshoeff_3}, $ \sigma $ was assumed to satisfy the relation $ \sigma^{2} = 1 $.
+In this work, we keep it arbitrary as done in \cite{arvanitakis_2}.} For the case where $ \alpha = 0 $, the Lagrangian describes the action density of TMG such that for this case, auxiliary 1-form field $ \lambda_{a} $ can be identified as the Lagrange multiplier 1-form that enforces the zero-torsion constraint for TMG action. $\ast$ denotes the Hodge operator which maps a $ p$-form to $ (3-p)$-form in 3 dimensions.
 In addition, oriented $3$-dimensional volume element can be written $ \ast 1 = e^{0} \wedge e^{1} \wedge e^{2} $.
 We point that the connection 1-forms $ \omega^{a}\,_{b} $ satisfy the first Cartan structure equations

 where $T^{a}$ denotes torsion 2-forms while the corresponding curvature 2-forms are obtained from the second Cartan structure equations